 Capitalized landfill costs include expenditures for land, permitting costs, cell construction costs and environmental structures.
-Capitalized permitting and cell construction costs are limited to direct costs relating to these activities, including legal, engineering and construction costs associated with excavation, natural and synthetic liners, construction of leachate collection systems, installation of methane gas collection and monitoring systems, installation of groundwater monitoring wells and other costs associated with the development of the site.
+Capitalized permitting and cell construction costs are limited to direct costs relating to these activities, including legal, engineering and construction costs associated with excavation, natural and synthetic liners, construction of leachate collection systems, installation of groundwater monitoring wells and other costs associated with the development of the site.
 Interest is capitalized on landfill construction projects while the assets are undergoing activities to ready them for their intended use.
-Capitalized landfill costs also include final capping, closure and post-closure assets accrued in accordance with SFAS 143 as discussed below.
+Capitalized landfill costs also include final capping, closure assets accrued in accordance with SFAS 143 as discussed below.